Extraverted Intuition vs Introverted Intuition, you may wonder: What’s the difference?

 - There’s none on hers.
 She doesn’t give you a proper answer.

 - Another preexisting pattern in your head tells you it’s extremely rare to find such a combination of numbers.
 You add up this info with the fresh ink.
-All information surrounding this situation comes to mind: Stella has been slightly weird these past two weeks.
+Other information connected to the situation comes to mind: Stella has been slightly weird these past two weeks.
 She even suggested not going to the concert yesterday…

 - There’s only one way to connect all these pieces of information together.
 Everything is off, because this ticket is off and Stella is trying to rip you off.
 It’s a fake ticket.